nishujangra/Keeper-React-App/README.md

 # Keeper App - A Note-Taking React Application

 Keeper App is a simple and intuitive note-taking application built using React.
 It allows users to create, edit, and organize their notes efficiently.
+It also stores you notes in local storage of your device

 ## Table of Contents